Overview of skin

 There are several home health options available to help you decrease your flushing episodes.
-If home health options don’t prevent or lessen the frequency of these episodes, see your doctor immediately.
+If home health options don’t prevent or lessen the frequency of these episodes, see your healthcare provider immediately.
 It may mean that you have an underlying medical condition causing this sudden redness.

 Home health options include avoiding specific triggers, such as spicy foods, hot beverages, toxins, bright sunlight, and extreme cold or heat.
 Removing yourself from high-stress situations may also help prevent flushing.
-Employing relaxation tactics, such as deep breathing exercises, to reduce anxiety may help lower your blood pressure.
-If your flushing doesn’t subside, make an appointment with your doctor.
+Employing relaxation tactics to reduce anxiety, such as deep breathing exercises, may help lower your blood pressure.
+If your flushing doesn’t subside, make an appointment with your healthcare provider.

 Flushing does not commonly result in serious medical problems.
 However, in some instances, a serious condition can be the underlying cause of flushing.
-It’s important to talk to your doctor about all of your symptoms.
+It’s important to talk to your healthcare provider about all of your symptoms.

 Also, pinpointing your triggers can help prevent bouts of flushing.
 If your trigger is emotional, flushing can become more prevalent if you don’t develop adequate coping skills to help manage your emotions.

 How to prevent

 There is no definitive method for preventing flushing.
-However, there are some things you can do to reduce the risk of these episodes.
-You can:
+However, there are some things you can do to reduce the risk of these episodes:

-- limit the amount of alcohol you drink.
+- Limit the amount of alcohol you drink.
 (Some people are more prone to redness and warmth on the skin after drinking alcohol; in these people, an enzyme that helps break down alcohol is inactive.)

 - Limit your handling and eating of spicy foods, especially those derived from the Capsicum genus.

 - Try to avoid extreme temperatures and excessive bright sunlight.

-- limit your niacin intake to the daily recommended allowance of 14 to 18 milligrams for adults, unless your doctor tells you differently (consuming more than 50 milligrams of niacin can cause flushing)
+- Limit your niacin intake to the daily recommended allowance of 14 to 18 milligrams for adults, unless your healthcare provider tells you differently.
+(Consuming more than 50 milligrams of niacin can cause flushing.)

 - Employ coping skills to regulate extreme emotions, such as anxiety.